 - Demonstrate the capability to perform health maintenance activities required and that are in the service plan, or be willing to receive training in performing the activities

-- Not be a spouse of the individual receiving services or a parent or step parent of a minor child receiving the services
+- Not be a spouse of the person receiving services or a parent or step parent of a minor child receiving the services

-- Not be the individual’s Services Facilitator or Case Manager or Support Coordinator
+- Not be the person’s Services Facilitator or Case Manager or Support Coordinator

-- Not be the person designated as the EOR who is directing the care of the individual receiving services
+- Not be the person designated as the EOR who is directing the care of the person receiving services

-- Protect the individual’s health, safety and welfare by providing authorized services in accordance with the policies and standards of the applicable Medicaid waivers.
+- Protect the person’s health, safety and welfare by providing authorized services in accordance with the policies and standards of the applicable Medicaid waivers.

-- Maintain all confidential information regarding the individual and respect his or her privacy.
+- Maintain all confidential information regarding the person and respect their privacy.